Endodontic files and reamers: Protaper series

-SX files are typically used first as they are shorter in overall length 19mm and so are good in cases of restrictive space.
+SX files are typically used first as they are shorter in overall length 19 mm and so are good in cases of restrictive space.
 The canal is prepped in the coronal 2/3 with these files as part of the crown-down technique.

 After this, files named F1, F2, F3 etc. are used with increasing D0 values.
 These are used to shape the canal.